-Sometimes the biggest controversies among Christians relate to the Old Testament's rules and regulations.
-The church today still deals with legalism even though God made it clear that Christians were free to follow Christ unhitched from legalism and were free to live based on the law of love: to Love God and Love Neighbor.
+Some of the biggest controversies among Christians relate to the Old Testament's rules and regulations.
+The church today still deals with legalism even though God made it clear that Christians were free to follow Christ unhitched from legalism and are free to live based on the law of love: to Love God and Love Neighbor.

 May 12 - Foundation (Mother's Day)